BR-364 (Brazil highway): Interoceanic Highway

 In June 2005, the second, third, and fourth sections were leased to specialized Peruvian and Brazilian consortia of private companies for 25 years, in which they will be responsible for looking after the highway, the built and forthcoming bridges, and tollbooths.
 The first and the last section were leased in 2007.
 The Brazilian section runs from the border town of Assis Brasil via BR-317 into the main Brazilian road network through Porto Velho and Cuiabá via BR-364.

 The total project has an estimated cost of US$1.3 billion, but some analysts predict a higher cost.
 Of this, about US$810 million is for stretches 2 - 4, $199 million is for stretches 1 and 5, and the remainder for bridges, urban connections, and overhead.
 The project employed about 6,000 people during construction.
-It was inaugurated by Peruvian President Garcia in August 2011 and is now officially complete and operational.
-However, as of July 2013 some of its bridges across the Madeira River were still not constructed and parts of the rest of the road were not properly built to support truck traffic that would be needed for exporting goods overseas as originally conceived.

-In 2017, it was found that the highway was practically not being used to trade.
-The average circulation was only seven commercial vehicles per hour, an extremely low average.
-According to the Peruvian authorities, there were basically no Brazilian products on the way to the ports in Peru.
-In 2020, official figures showed that, of the US$246 million exported or imported by Acre between 2009 and 2019, just over 18% were made by the road (about US$44.6 million was the value of the goods transacted by highway).
-This is partly because Acre has no direct road connection with the rest of Brazil.
-Although there is BR-364, there is no road bridge over the Madeira River, between the cities of Rio Branco and Porto Velho, Rondônia; the crossing of vehicles is still done by ferries, which have little capacity and are expensive.
-However, the Abunã Bridge is being built on the site, and should be completed in March 2021; with this, Acre will come out of the road isolation and could, at last, develop, with this, making the Estrada do Pacífico a reality.
+It was inaugurated by Peruvian President Garcia in August 2011.